-Yet, while building an MVP is important, many entrepreneurs struggle to keep things lean and are tempted to build fully-featured products, which end up proving costly mistakes.
+Yet, while building and testing an MVP is important, many entrepreneurs struggle to keep things lean and are tempted to make & market fully-featured products, which could end up proving wrong & costly.

 1. Identify and Understand The Business Needs

-Successfully identifying your customers’ needs and why you are building an MVP will help steer your development in the right direction.
+Successfully identifying your customers’ needs and why you are building an MVP will allow you to enter a period of validated learning and help steer your development in the right direction by collecting essential user data.
 Trying to please a broad audience is one of the biggest mistakes a startup can make.

 2. Find The Opportunities

-The key is to figure out how your product can differentiate itself from others.
+The key is to figure out how your product can differentiate itself from others to be successful and what your goal is.
 Do you plan to disrupt an existing industry through innovation?
 Or do you want to carve out an entirely new market altogether?

 Start by identifying your target customer’s pain points.
-What problems will force them to seek out your product?
+What concerns will force a user to seek out your product rather than someone else’s?
 Is there room in the industry to compete on price?
-Or are the competitors missing out on offering excellent service which can provide value to your customers?
+Or are the competitors missing out on offering excellent service which you know can issue value to your customers?

 3. Decide What Features to Build

-This is where working with an MVP development service can provide real value.
-A startup MVP development service will wireframe your MVP to determine which features to start building to gather the most amount of feedback from your target audience which will help with achieving validated success.
+This is where working with an MVP development service can give real value.
+A startup MVP development service will wireframe your MVP ideas to determine which features you need to start building to gather the most amount of feedback from your target audience which will help with achieving validated success.